SGiel/budget-tracker/README.md

   :four: Type `npm start` from the root of your project's directory in the terminal window

 ## Usage
-   This project utilizes Node.js, Express.js for the server, MongoDB and Mongoose.js for the NoSQL database, and IndexDB and service workers to add offline functionality.
+   This project utilizes Node.js, Express.js for the server, MongoDB and Mongoose.js for the NoSQL database, IndexDB and service workers to add offline functionality, and Compression and Morgan packages.

 ## License